matrix-org/matrix-spec-proposals/proposals/3277-scheduled-messages.md

 the session used to encrypt that particular message rather than any surrounding non-scheduled ones).

+Sender's clients may optionally attempt to wake themselves up at the deadline in order to re-share the megolm session to the current participants in the room (and/or be available to respond to keyshare reqs), in order to reduce the risk of UISIs.

+MSC3061-style 'sharing room keys for past messages' will need to special-case history visibility rules for scheduled messages.
+Therefore we need to know which sessions are for scheduled messages, and include them when sharing keys with new users/devices... but stop once the scheduled message has been received.
+Therefore we add a `m.forward_until: timestamp` field to the `m.room_key` to-device message to indicate the session's lifetime.
+The timestamp should be that of the scheduled event; users who join the room after that timestamp should not be able to read the message.

+## Possible issues

-A risk here is that key distribution mechanisms which rely on clients seeing an undecryptable message (i.e. keyshare reqs) will not take effect until the scheduled message is sent - by which point clients which could service the keyshare reqs will be more likely to be absent due to the passage of time.
+A risk is that E2EE key distribution mechanisms which rely on clients seeing an undecryptable message (i.e. keyshare reqs) will not take effect until the scheduled message is sent - by which point clients which could service the keyshare reqs will be more likely to be absent due to the passage of time.